mcadamsean/cluster-membership/README.md

 # cluster-membership
 This repository contains my work completed at Western Washington University with the MWBest team of regional research institutions.
+All code is my own, but I have the observational data thanks to the MWBest team, and the Gala simulation thanks to WWU's Faith Benda.

 The membership process uses observational and simulated data in a 5D parameter space of position and motion (RA,DEC,PMRA,PMDEC,PX) to identify overdensities in the observed data, and establish membership probabilities for each star in the dataset.